scalar-labs/scalardb-samples/scalardb-server-sample/README.md

 ```shell
 $ docker-compose -f docker-compose-cassandra.yml up -d
 ```
-*For using other databases as the backend for ScalarDB Server, we can change the configuration of [database.properties](database.properties) according to [Getting Started](https://github.com/scalar-labs/scalardb/blob/master/docs/getting-started.md).
+*For using other databases as the backend for ScalarDB Server, we can change the configuration of [database.properties](database.properties) according to [Getting Started with ScalarDB](https://github.com/scalar-labs/scalardb/blob/master/docs/getting-started-with-scalardb.md).
 After that we can start ScalarDB Server using [docker-compose.yml](docker-compose.yml) instead.*

 ### ScalarDB client
 The sample application uses a client that implements ScalarDB interface.